The Ladies Bicycle

 Last updated: 26.07.15

 At Jeremy's trial, the Prosecution had to overcome the problem that no one saw anyone on the roads or paths that night who fitted Jeremy’s description.
 Police accounted for every section of roads and paths, interviewing over 500 people in a determined effort to place Jeremy between the two houses.
 Neighbours had seen Jeremy’s car outside his house all night.
 The investigation had been fruitless.
-This factor, coupled with the absence of any evidence linking Jeremy to the scene, the Prosecution had to be more creative in their thinking.
+This factor, coupled with the absence of any evidence linking Jeremy to the scene, the police had to be more creative in their thinking.

 The Prosecution’s case was that Jeremy Bamber had left his house in Head Street, Goldhanger and walked to White House Farm after 12pm to carry out the killings.
 In a fantastic story, unsupported by evidence, he allegedly walked the route across farm land to White House Farm to murder his family.
 He broke into the house through a window (even though there was no evidence of a forced entry and the doors were locked and bolted from the inside).
 It is then alleged that after carrying out the killings he used his mother's bicycle to return to his home across farmland in the pitch black of night.
 The police forensically tested the bicycle and found there to be no blood or forensic evidence linking Jeremy to the crime in any way.
 The bicycle belonged to Jeremy's mother, but it had been brought to Jeremy’s house for Julie Mugford to use, so that she could cycle from Goldhanger to Toleshunt D'arcy, leaving the bike at the Red Lion Pub.
 She would then get the Osbourne's bus which runs from Tollesbury to Colchester.